 The book merges art and mythology from different cultures through a feminist and transgressive lens, arguing that these figures should be admired rather than feared.
 It is both an editorial design object and a cultural argument.

-Interior layouts balance dense text columns with full-bleed image sections, pull-quotes set in large display type, and carefully controlled white space — giving the content room to breathe without losing the visual intensity the subject demands.
+The interior design combines text columns (alternating between one and two) with sections of real artworks — some placed full-bleed — pull quotes in modern Gothic type, and carefully controlled white space that lets the content breathe without sacrificing the visual intensity the subject demands.